leeway64/LWRFileStatisticsVisualizer/README.md

 LWRFileStatisticsVisualizer project.

-Note that, after you enter the R Console by running the `R` command, you should see a message saying that `Project '~/software/LWRFileStatisticsVisualizer' loaded. [renv 0.16.0]`.
+Note that, after you enter the R Console by running the `R` command, you should see a message saying something to the effect of `Project 'path/to/LWRFileStatisticsVisualizer' loaded. [renv 0.16.0]`.

 ## print-directory Example